City of Chiloquin Wastewater Project

 3. Treatment Process Alternative No. 3 – Construct New Lagoon Treatment, Storage, and Effluent Reuse Facility

-Today, lagoon/irrigation style WWTFs are widely used across Klamath County and eastern Oregon including Merrill, Malin, Bonanza, Bly, and Crescent.
+Today, lagoon/irrigation style WWTFs are widely used across Klamath County and eastern Oregon, including Merrill, Malin, Bonanza, Bly, and Crescent.

-New New Lagoon Treatment, Storage, and Effluent Reuse Facility
+New Lagoon Treatment, Storage, and Effluent Reuse Facility

 Equipment